-Student orientation is built into each course.
-Our approach to student orientation is to provide the right resources and information at the right time.
-Experienced students will be able to complete the orientation in minutes, while new students are still taught all the information they need to be successful.
-The student orientation concludes with a short test confirming students are knowledgeable about the course and asking them to introduce themselves to their teacher.
+Student orientation is provided at the beginning of each of our online courses.
+New students are taught all the information they need to be successful during orientation, while experienced students will be able to complete the orientation in minutes.
+The student orientation concludes with a short test confirming students are knowledgeable about the course and asking them to introduce themselves to their instructor.

-Student Orientation ensures that students have the tools they need to succeed in their course.
-It shows students how to navigate their course, complete their work, and contact their teacher or get technical support.
-It also makes them aware of policies, procedures, and expectations.
+Our student orientation ensures that students have the tools they need to succeed in their course.
+It shows students how to navigate their course, complete their work, and contact their instructor or get technical support.
+It also makes students aware of policies, procedures, and expectations.

 Online classroom experience